 Economics is a social science that studies how individuals, governments, firms and nations make choices on allocating scarce resources to satisfy unlimited wants.

-The fundamental aims of the Economics department focus on instilling within pupils a real enthusiasm for and engagement with the subject, equipping them with the necessary skills to succeed in the world of work with the attributes necessary to be successful in their chosen career.
-The department aspiration is that students that study Economics at Sir Joseph Williamson’s Mathematical School will be financially perceptive, logical and ambitious members of society.
+The fundamental aims of the Economics department focuses on instilling within pupils a real enthusiasm for and engagement with the subject, equipping them with the necessary skills to succeed in the world of work with the attributes necessary to be successful in their chosen career.
+The department aspiration is that students that study Economics at Sir Joseph Williamson’s Mathematical School will be financially savvy, economically perceptive, logical and ambitious members of society.

 Our KS4 curriculum intent is guided by the exam board specification and primarily enables pupils to become better-informed and more responsible citizens, allowing them to become more confident in current and future economic choices they make relating to their everyday lives and work.
 By the end of KS4 pupils are expected to be able to: